katitek/Code-Combat/1_Kithgard_Dungeon/018-Banefire/readme.md

 You and your archer friend need to get past that guard.
 He looks big and slow.

 Maybe if you distract him, while your ally lines up a shot?

+_Head over to the forums and tell us what you think!_